hearco/PIC18/README.md

 # PIC18

-Some PIC18 projects developed during a Microcontrollers Lab class
+Some PIC18 projects using the PIC18F45K50 and MPLAB for compiling all source codes.